Global homotopy theory via spectral Mackey functors: Global special Γ -spaces

+\begin{rk} It is not hard to show that every abstract finite group admits an essentially unique embedding $H\hookrightarrow\mathcal M$ such that the image is a universal subgroup, see~\cite[Lemma~1.2.8]{g-global}.
+Thus, taking $G=1$ this means that a global space comes with genuine $H$-fixed points for every finite group $H$.
+More generally, a $G$-global space comes with fixed points for every homomorphism $\phi\colon H\to G$.
+While we will not need this below, we remark for motivational purposes that the $G$-global Elmendorf theorem allows us to equivalently describe $G$-global spaces in terms of these fixed-point spaces together with various `restriction' maps between them \cite[Theorem~1.1.12]{g-global}. \end{rk}

+\begin{rk} We again specialize the above theorem to $G=1$.
+In \cite[Theorem~1.2.21]{schwede-book} Schwede introduced a \emph{global model structure} on the category of orthogonal spaces which contains equivariant information for all compact Lie groups.
+After throwing away all information for infinite groups (i.e.~after Bousfield localizing at a certain explicit class of `$\mathcal Fin$-global weak equivalences'), this becomes Quillen equivalent to the above model category, see~\cite[Theorems~1.4.30 and 1.4.31, Corollary~1.5.29]{g-global}. \end{rk}

-While the existence of the above model structures will be important for several arguments below, ultimately we are interested in statements about the quasi-categories they present.
-More precisely, whenever $\mathscr C$ is a category equipped with a wide subcategory $W$ of weak equivalences, we can form the \emph{quasi-localization} of $\mathscr C$ at $W$, i.e.~the universal example of a functor $\gamma\colon\nerve\mathscr C\to\mathscr C^\infty_W$ into some quasi-category sending $W$ into the maximal Kan complex $\core(\mathscr C^\infty_W)$; one way to obtain this is to form the \emph{Hammock localization} of $(\mathscr C,W)$ and then to apply the right derived functor of the homotopy coherent nerve, see e.g.~\cite[1.2]{dwyer-kan-revisited}.
-If $W$ is clear from the context, we will just denote any quasi-localization by $\mathscr C^\infty$.
+While the existence of suitable model structures will be important for some arguments below, ultimately we are interested in statements about the $\infty$-categories they present.
+More precisely, whenever $\mathscr C$ is a category equipped with a wide subcategory $W$ of weak equivalences, we can form the \emph{Dwyer-Kan localization} of $\mathscr C$ at $W$, i.e.~the universal example of a functor $\gamma\colon\nerve\mathscr C\to\mathscr C^\infty_W$ into some $\infty$-category sending $W$ into the maximal Kan complex $\core(\mathscr C^\infty_W)$; one way to obtain this is to form the \emph{Hammock localization} of $(\mathscr C,W)$ and then to apply the right derived functor of the homotopy coherent nerve $\nerve_\Delta$, see e.g.~\cite[1.2]{dwyer-kan-revisited}.
+If $W$ is clear from the context, we will just denote any localization by $\mathscr C^\infty$.

-\begin{convention} In order to avoid cumbersome notation, we agree to pick all quasi-localizations to be the respective identities on objects (which is for example possible since for the Hammock localization and the usual fibrant replacement functor in simplicial categories the resulting functor is bijective on objects), and we won't distinguish a morphism in the $1$-category from its image under the localization. \end{convention}
+\begin{convention} In order to avoid cumbersome notation, we agree to pick all localizations to be the respective identities on objects (which is for example possible since for the Hammock localization and the usual fibrant replacement functor in simplicial categories the resulting functor is bijective on objects), and we won't notationally distinguish between a morphism in the $1$-category and its image under the localization. \end{convention}